 What should I do when the pediatrician makes a referral for an occupational therapy evaluation?

 Call our office to schedule an appointment, see our general FAQ section, or find us on Facebook!

 We specialize in sensory integration.
 And, first we gather information regarding:

 - Standardized Peabody Developmental Motor Scales tests

 - Visual perceptual and visual motor integration testing

 - Non-standardized response to different sensory stimuli

 - Coordination and motor planning

 We will do a structured examination of the child’s responses to various sensory stimulation, checking for balance, fine and gross motor skills, coordination, and eye movements.
-Other tests may be done as well, such as developmental testing to be sure the child is developmentally standard.
-Based on the deficits found, activities will be done with the child to help the child react properly to sensory stimulation.
-Focus is on adaptive measures to help the child function more appropriately and feel more comfortable with the world around them.
-Most activities are fun to the children and they actually look forward to going to therapy!
+In addition, other tests may be done as well, such as developmental testing to be sure the child is developmentally standard.
+And, based on the deficits found, activities will be done with the child to help the child react properly to sensory stimulation.
+In conclusion, focus is on adaptive measures to help the child function more appropriately and feel more comfortable with the world around them.
+In short, most activities are fun to the children and they actually look forward to going to therapy!